allegroai/clearml-server/README.md

 [Server Side Public License v1.0](https://github.com/mongodb/mongo/blob/master/LICENSE-Community.txt)

-**trains-server** relies *heavily* on both [MongoDB](https://github.com/mongodb/mongo) and [ElasticSearch](https://github.com/elastic/elasticsearch).
+**trains-server** relies on both [MongoDB](https://github.com/mongodb/mongo) and [ElasticSearch](https://github.com/elastic/elasticsearch).
-With the recent changes in both MongoDB's and ElasticSearch's OSS license, we feel it is our job as a community to support the projects we love and cherish.
+With the recent changes in both MongoDB's and ElasticSearch's OSS license, we feel it is our responsibility as a member of the community to support the projects we love and cherish.
-We feel the cause for the license change in both cases is more than just, and chose [SSPL](https://www.mongodb.com/licensing/server-side-public-license) because it is the more general and flexible of the two.
+We believe the cause for the license change in both cases is more than just, and chose [SSPL](https://www.mongodb.com/licensing/server-side-public-license) because it is the more general and flexible of the two licenses.

 This is our way to say - we support you guys!